Coherent Electron Transfer in Polyacetylene: Systems studied

 \subsection{Isolated PA chain}

-Two types of open neutral chains were studied as starting points: with an even or an odd number of sites.
-The ground state of the even chain leads to the well-known dimerisation pattern~\cite{ssh-prb}, shown in Fig.~\ref{u}a, while that of the odd chain contains a soliton, again as expected~\cite{ssh-prb}.
+The system corresponding to an isolated PA chain is a special case of Eq.~\ref{Hel}, in which the end-site molecules are given an energy $\epsilon_{end}=0$ and coupling $t_{end}$ according to Eq.~\ref{tu} \textit{i.e.} the coupling was not fixed.
+The electron-ion dynamical behaviour for such a system of $N$ sites and $N$ non-interacting electrons is well-known in the literature.
+The ground state of the even chain leads to the well-known dimerisation pattern, shown in Fig.~\ref{u}a, while that of the odd chain contains a soliton, both as expected~\cite{ssh-prb}.

 After obtaining these ground states, an electron was prepared in either the LUMO, or in a non-stationary state at one end, and the dynamics were performed.
 In the even-site chain, the case of the LUMO preparation leads to a polaron~\cite{ssh-prb,conwell-synthmet2,phillpot}, a structural deformation consisting of a soliton/anti-soliton pair moving in tandem with the electron localisation.
 We focused on even-site chains in order to avoid considering soliton dynamics along with the transfer of the extra electron.
 The effect of the Ehrenfest approximation as opposed to the BO one is clear from Fig~\ref{polaron}.
 The energy of the extra wavepacket, initially prepared in the LUMO, closely follows the LUMO but nonetheless deviates from it at times.